blockchainsllc/in3-docs/docs/api-c.md

 gets the current config as json.

-For details about the structure of ther config see [https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config](https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config)
+For details about the structure of the config see [https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config](https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config)

 arguments:
 ```eval_rst